-- Projects a positive image and is ready to take on a wide range of tasks;

-- Focuses on results for the client;

-- Welcomes constructive feedback.
+- Projects a positive image and is ready to take on a wide range of tasks; - Focuses on results for the client; - Welcomes constructive feedback. - Good interpersonal and networking skills, ability to establish and maintain effective working relations, supports and encourages open communication in the team, and facilitates teamwork.

-SLE/ICPN/2020/004: National Consultant, Detailed feasibility studies to support the project proposal to the Green Climate Fund (GCF) for "Improving the resilience of small-holder farmers in Sierra Leone to adapt to the impacts of climate change and variability
+SLE/ICPN/2020/007: National Consultant, Detailed feasibility studies to support the project proposal to the Green Climate Fund (GCF) for "Improving the resilience of small-holder farmers in Sierra Leone to adapt to the impacts of climate change and variability